DanielBMarkham/Info-Ops/manuscript/chapter20.md

 ![](images/chapter20-initialdm.jpg)

-Step 2, **"synchronizing the analysis model"**, was handled just by everybody taking their notes and agreeing on one version for EasyAM.
+Step 2, **"Synchronize the Model"**, was handled just by everybody taking their notes and agreeing on one version for EasyAM.
 If you had already had stuff written down, you would have to have everybody agree with one another, then agree with your previous notes.
 Otherwise something's gotta change somewhere.

 Step 3 is cleaning up the backlog to make it manageable.
 There is no backlog!
 So let's throw a few things on there tomorrow for Pete to look at.